debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 #### Usage

-* Each installed app that suports `selfhost` integrates with it out of the box.
+* Each installed app that supports `selfhost` integrates with it out of the box.
 * Tor onion domain is generated by default.
 * Install `selfhost-clearnet` to activate clearnet domain **continue reading the docs!**
 * Installation of `selfhost-clearnet` **requires interaction** because it asks for domain.